 The Convertible Senior Notes and Convertible Junior Subordinated Debentures are obligations of our holding company, MGIC Investment Corporation, and not of its subsidiaries.
 The payment of dividends from our insurance subsidiaries, which other than investment income and raising capital in the public markets is the principal source of our holding company cash inflow, is restricted by insurance regulation.
 MGIC is the principal source of dividend-paying capacity and Office of the Commissioner of Insurance of the State of Wisconsin (the "OCI") authorization is required for MGIC to pay dividends.
-During the first quarter of 2016 MGIC received approval from the OCI to pay a \$16 million dividend to our holding company, which was paid in April, its first dividend since 2008.
+In each of the first and second quarter of 2016 MGIC received approval from the OCI to pay a \$16 million dividend to our holding company, which were paid in April and June, respectively, its first dividends since 2008.
 We expect to continue to receive quarterly dividends from MGIC; however, any additional dividends require approval from the OCI.